truenas/documentation/content/TrueCommand/TCGettingStarted/TCReleaseNotes.md

 * An all-new Fleet Dashboard provides at-a-glance information for every system connected to TrueCommand.

 * New multi-system ZFS replication quickly backs up storage snapshots from many to a single system.
+(Coming soon!)
 <--->
 * The Clusters experimental feature is being re-evaluated.
 This feature in TrueCommand 3.0 is available for non-production environments and feature research only.